drogoganor/TextRender/README.md

 Veldrid font texture generation thanks to [OpenSAGE](https://github.com/OpenSAGE/OpenSAGE) TextCache and ResourcePool classes (LGPL-3.0).

-Shaders are included in the TextRender.Veldrid library as embedded resources.
-They can be compiled separately using the TextRender.Veldrid.Resources project.
+Shaders are included in the TextRender library as embedded resources.
+They can be compiled separately using the TextRender.Resources project.

 TextRender is available on NuGet: